-Training providers must register with FMCSA, and will self-certify.
-For new drivers who complete a registered training course, the provider will send the completion documents electronically to FMCSA, which will forward that information on to state driver’s licensing offices.
+Training providers must register with FMCSA.
+They will self-certify.
+For new drivers who complete a registered training course, the provider will send the completion documents electronically to FMCSA, which will forward that information to state driver’s licensing offices.

 Minor said the agency’s decision not to mandate a minimum number of hours for skills or classroom training was about making the new curriculum “as performance-based as possible.”